PAY RANGE: N23

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Eligibility for a license as a Registered Nurse issued by the Pennsylvania State Board of Nurse Examiners at the time of application and possession of such licensure at the time of appointment.
+Eligibility for a license as a Registered Nurse issued by the Pennsylvania State Board of Nurse Examiners at the time of application and possession of such licensure at the time of appointment and during tenure of employment.

 Class Established: 6/89